staeiou/auditlab_wi26/README.md

 Some historical commits in this repository were created before all local Git author settings were aligned with GitHub-linked email addresses.
 As a result, GitHub's web contributor graph may undercount some work even though the commits are present in the repository history.

 The table below summarizes repository commit counts across the five teammates after unifying split author identities with `.mailmap`.
+These counts reflect the repository's local Git history rather than GitHub's web contributor graph.

 | Teammate | Combined Commits | How Those Commits Are Split In Git History |
 | --- | ---: | --- |